 Where have NBRC investments in New York been made?

 Below is a listing of NBRC funded projects in New York by year

 The Empire State is represented on the Commission by Governor Andrew Cuomo who, with the Governors of New Hampshire, Vermont, and Maine, collectively prioritize NBRC applications.
 They, along with the Federal Co-Chair, approve NBRC funding requests.

 Governor Cuomo is represented on the Commission by his chosen Alternate, Mark Pattison, Deputy Secretary of State, Division of Local Government Services.
-Secretary Pattison details most NBRC partnership duties to Kyle Wilber, NBRC Program Manager at the Division of Local Government Services.
+Secretary Pattison assigns most NBRC partnership duties to Kyle Wilber, NBRC Program Manager at the Division of Local Government Services.